poorting/internet.nl_batch_scripts/README.md

 # Internet.nl helper scripts

-Internet.nl is an initiative of the Dutch Internet Standards Platform that helps you to check whether your website and email use modern and reliable Internet Standards.
-And if they don’t, gives suggestions on what needs to be done to improve it.
+Internet.nl is an initiative of the Dutch Internet Standards Platform that helps you check whether your website and email use modern and reliable Internet Standards; and if they don’t, gives suggestions on what needs to be done to improve it.

 See the [internet.nl](https://internet.nl) website and/or its [source code on github](https://github.com/NLnetLabs/Internet.nl).